 The purpose of this section is not to replace, but to supplement these routine methods of responding and settling employee problems.
 If these routine methods fail to resolve an issue, this section provides a formal procedure for addressing grievances by an employee who claims that they have been affected by a violation, misapplication, or misinterpretation of a law, SDCP policy, rule, regulation or instruction.
-Grievance procedures contained in employment contracts or a Memorandum of Understanding in effect for employees represented by a recognized employee organization will be followed for employees who are parties to these written contracts with SDCP.
+Grievance procedures contained in employees represented by a recognized employee organization will be followed for employees who are parties to these written contracts with SDCP.

-B. Definitions.

-- A "grievance" is a formal written objection or allegation by an employee related to a violation, misapplication, or misinterpretation of a law, SDCP policy, rule, regulation or instruction.
+- B. Definitions. - 1.
+A "grievance" is a formal written objection or allegation by an employee related to a violation, misapplication, or misinterpretation of a law, SDCP policy, rule, regulation or instruction.
 As further described below, grievance procedures do not apply to disciplinary matters or termination. - 2.
 A "grievant" is any employee of SDCP presenting a grievance in accordance with this section.